Recipe updated 4/28/22

-Meatballs are pretty easy to make – so quick!
-But, there’s a way to launch your meatball dinners into hyperdrive by freezing the meatballs.
+Meatballs are pretty easy to make - so quick!
+But, there’s a way to launch your meatball dinners into hyperdrive by freezing them.
 It's an easy meal prep option.

 And, here’s another plus: You can please everyone at the dinner table by making these morsels for carnivores and keep a portion of the sauce meatless for those who prefer it.

 The recipe is pretty straightforward with simple seasonings that complement a variety of sauces.

 The proportions are suitable for 2 pounds of ground meat but all can easily be doubled for a larger batch.
 I like to make these up and use half for the same day's meal and freeze the other half for another day!

 My preferred cooking method is baking.
 I stumbled upon this approach on allrecipes.com years ago, ran with it and never looked back.
 Pan-frying is hot, messy and entirely too hands-on for me.